Understanding Butyrate and Why You Should Care

 The internet abounds with suggestions on how to increase your gut butyrate levels, such as consuming more butter or taking butyrate supplements.
 However, orally consuming butyrate isn’t very effective as the butyrate gets absorbed, which means it does not reach the colon, which is the site location where it produces its health benefits.

-The only effective method of increasing butyrate levels in the colon is to let your probiotic bacteria do the work.
-How is that accomplished?
-By increasing your intake of carbohydrates in the form of fiber-rich foods such as multi-colored vegetables.
-Several different strains of intestinal bacteria, known for their ability to produce butyrate, reside in the colon.v By consuming a diet that contains a wide range of different kinds of fiber-rich foods, you will ensure that your strains of butyrate-producing bacteria have the fiber they need to produce optimal levels of butyrate for you.
+The only effective method of increasing butyrate levels in the colon is to let your probiotic bacteria produce it as a postbiotic metabolite.
+This can be accomplished by increasing your intake of dietary fibers and polyphenols which occur primarily in multi-colored fruits and vegetables.
+Several different strains of butyrate-producing bacteria are known to reside in the colon vi.
+By consuming a diet that contains a wide range of different kinds of fiber and polyphenol-rich foods, you will ensure that your strains of butyrate-producing bacteria have compounds they need to produce optimal levels of butyrate for you.

-Dr. Ohhira’s Probiotics are premier dietary supplements to support a healthy microbiome and to promote overall intestinal health.
-Produced through an exclusive, multi-year fermentation process, these products are made from a wide range of prebiotics from fiber-rich foods coupled with multiple synergistic strains of probiotics – known for their ability to create butyrate along with other beneficial postbiotic metabolites.
-Discover the Dr. Ohhira’s Advantage with a full-spectrum of prebiotics, probiotics and postbiotics.
+Dr. Ohhira’s Probiotics are premier dietary supplement to support a healthy microbiome and to promote overall intestinal health.
+Produced through an exclusive, multi-year fermentation process, these products are made from a wide range of foods that are rich in dietary fibers and polyphenols coupled with multiple synergistic strains of probiotic bacteria that are known for their ability to create butyrate along with other beneficial postbiotic metabolites.
+When you take Dr. Ohhira’s Probiotics, which contain over 500 postbiotic metabolites, you will experience The Dr. Ohhira’s Advantage…!

 v Zhao J, et al. Dietary Fiber Increases Butyrate-Producing Bacteria and Improves the Growth Performance of Weaned Piglets.
 J Agric Food Chem.
 2018 Aug 1;66(30):7995-8004.